Last Updated on February 3, 2020

 - 2 teaspoons Mascarpone or thick cream

-- Whisk the egg whites to soft peak.
-Don't
+Whisk the egg whites to soft peak.
+Don't overwhisk or you will get runny watery eggwhites!

-- Carefully fold the chocolate mixture into the egg whites using a metal spoon or round ended knife.
-Don't worry too much if the mixture becomes considerably denser, the volume will probably reduce to around two-thirds or a half of the original whisked egg whites.
+Carefully fold the chocolate mixture into the rest of the egg whites using a metal spoon or round-ended knife.
+Don't worry too much if the mixture becomes considerably denser, the volume will probably reduce to around two-thirds or half of the original whisked egg whites.

-- Pour the mixture into ramekins or dessert bowls for serving and put in the fridge to set for 30 minutes.
-The chocolate mousse will be fine for up to 24 hours, though you may want to cover the dishes with cling film to prevent
+Pour the mixture into ramekins or dessert bowls for serving and put in the fridge to set for 30 minutes.
+The chocolate mousse will be fine for up to 24 hours, though you may want to cover the dishes with cling film

-- Serve with a dollop of cream, creme fraiche or mascarpone to taste
+Serve with a dollop of cream, creme fraiche or mascarpone to taste and with a sprig of mint or two on top if you like.

 And, if you want to make your own, why not pin this post:)